MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/communicaton-error-console.md

 > [!NOTE]
 >
-> - Running processes as administrator may cause UAC prompts to appear each time you launch the process.
+> - Running processes as administrator may cause UAC prompts to appear each time you launch them.
 > - Running Power Automate for desktop as administrator doesn't work on unattended mode.